soominimini/QT_game_final/ReadME.md

 - `qt_robot_interface/` - QT Robot interface services
 - `qt_gesture_controller/` - QT Robot gesture controller

-These mock packages allow the code to import and run without errors, but **robot functionality will not work** on Windows.
+These packages allow the code to import and run without errors, but **robot functionality will not work** on Windows.
 They are only for testing the Flask web interface.

 ### Running the Application